Generic drug: hydrochlorothiazide and aliskiren

-What is Tekturna HCT, and how does it work?
+What is Tekturna HCT, and what is it used for?

 Tekturna HCT (hydrochlorothiazide and aliskiren) contains 2 prescription medicines in 1 tablet that work together to lower blood pressure.
 It contains: